 Whether you are an elite athlete, or an individual focused on physical fitness, it is important to adopt improved oral health habits.
 Set aside the sports drinks and hydrate with water or an electrolyte-filled alternative including coconut, aloe, cactus or watermelon water for physical recovery.
 Choose real food alternatives, including apples or almonds, instead of energy bars, gels and gummies to energize your workout.
 More importantly, pay attention to daily plaque removal by brushing twice daily and flossing the teeth, increase fluoride availability through mouth rinse and be sure to regularly schedule dental check-up and cleaning appointments to improve oral hygiene and health.

 We’ll help you excel at oral health and keep your smile in great shape.
 Contact Three Rivers Dental Group today at 1-855-NO-FEARS or schedule an appointment on our website.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, and Greensburg.